VodnalaSrujana004/10-aiml-projects-for-placements-unstop/README.md

 Whether you're just starting or looking to expand your portfolio, we’ve got 10 Machine Learning Projects to showcase your skills.
 Here is the list of projects which will help you increase in domain knowledge and then move to practice coding to enhance your learning:

-American Express
+-American Express
-Image Based Recognition
+-Image Based Recognition
-Netflix Movie Recommendation
+-Netflix Movie Recommendation
-Pokemon Pokedesk
+-Pokemon Pokedesk
-Amazon User Segmentation
+-Amazon User Segmentation
-Zomato Review
+-Zomato Review
-Breast Cancer Detection
+-Breast Cancer Detection
-Facebook ads
+-Facebook ads
-Big Basket
+-Big Basket
-Dogs & Cats Prediction
+-Dogs & Cats Prediction
-Coding Practice
+-Coding Practice

 They will help you stand out in the competitive internship market and speak for your passion for your domain.
 So, begin your smart Interview prep now!